rongjiang9037/data_engineer/README.md

 ![Image of ER Diagram](https://www.dropbox.com/s/399y0g2vwishgxa/capstone_project.jpeg?raw=1)
 # Technology Chosen
-- AWS S3 for data storage: We chose AWS S3 for input data storage because **it's cost effective, scalable and that it support multiple data format**.
+- AWS S3 for data storage: We chose AWS S3 for input data storage because **it's cost effective, scalable and that it supports multiple data format**.
 - AWS EMR cluster to run Apache Spark: AWS EMR is a cloud solution designed for big data processing and is consisted of EC2 instances, which perform the work that you submit to your cluster.
 We chose EMR because we need to run Aparche Spark to batch process the ETL process and **it's easy to configure the number, type of instances to setup EMR cluster and to install software on it, in this project, Apache Spark**.
 - Apache Airflow for ETL orchestration: We chose it because it's ability to **schedule, scale and monitor** complex computational workflows.
 In this project, some ETL process has dependencies, for example EMR clusters creation.
-Airflow is better at orchestrating workflows than cron.
+Airflow is better at orchestrating workflows than cron job. \
 Besides, Airflow also provide the data process flow chart to view running status and log which helps developers to spot processing errors
 - AWS S3 for data lake: We chose S3 for data lake for low cost, scalability, flexiblity.

 # AWS Infrasctructure
 ![Image of aws architecture](https://www.dropbox.com/s/4c0zv3fjkteyzgx/aws_architecture.jpg?raw=1)

-# Apache Airflow DAGs
+# ETL process
-- Dag to process i94, time and demographics data with EMR cluster
+- Dag to extract, process and load i94, time and demographics data with EMR cluster
+    * Create EMR cluster
+    * Extract i94 entry data from S3 bucket and transform data types and save I94 data back to S3 as parquet file (partition by entry year and month).
+    * Extract entry date from i94 data, extract day, day of week, month, year information and store it in S3 bucket.
+    * Extract demographics data, select columns and save back to S3.
+    * Check data quality for each table
+    * Terminate EMR cluster.

 ![Image of dag](https://www.dropbox.com/s/5ro37hcwlveyeka/process_i94_dag.png?raw=1)
 - Dag to process state, visa type, port, country tables from label description file
+    * extract port code, country/region code, visa type raw data from I94 dictionary SAS file and save them as .csv file in S3.
+    * Process port code: filter only 'US' port, clean port address and load it as parquet file in S3.
+    * Process country/region, visa type: clean data format and load it as parquet file in S3.
+    * Check data quality for each table.

 ![Image of dag](https://www.dropbox.com/s/r1nurixzmrruka6/process_label_desciprion_dag.png?raw=1)

 # Scenarios